clicon/clixon-docs/xml.rst

 Config data
 -----------

 To create a copy of configuration data, a user retrieve a copy from the datastore to get a cxobj handle.
+This tree is fully bound, sorted and defaults set.
 Read-only operations may then be done on the in-memory tree.

 The following example code gets a copy of the whole `running` datastore to cxobj ``xt``: